VzxPLnHqr/sig-pow/README.md

 (note: this is the example use-case that the code in this repository actually attempts to do -- it is still very much under construction).

 Working to unlock a work-locked output is somewhat like traditional bitcoin mining, but possibly better!
-With a properly calibrated work-lock, even a little bit of mining will produce a valid spending transaction (a ticket in this lottery).
+One way to structure a work-lock is to create a lottery-like mechanism.[^without_timelock] We call this a work-a-lot-tery.
+With a properly calibrated work-a-lot-tery,even a little bit of mining will produce a valid spending transaction (a ticket in this lottery).

 The ticket is a valid transaction in every way except that the nLocktime might prevent it from being broadcast and included in a block for, say, another 200 years!